 The Golden Retriever is an incredibly charming dog.
 Combined with its friendly nature, this dog breed’s charm has made it the preferred pet in many American homes.
 But have you ever wondered what these dogs were actually bred for?

 The Golden Retriever was bred to retrieve game from bushes, cliffs, and bodies of water from long distances away.
 However, Golden Retrievers have made their name by specializing in the retrieving of waterfowl (aquatic birds), such as ducks or geese.
 And while there are Goldens that still do this job, most modern Goldens are bred for companionship today.

-Golden Retrievers are hunting dogs turned family sweet-hearts.
-Read on to really understand how a hunting dog ended up being the subject of cuddle and companionship for humans and other pets in countless modern homes.
+Golden Retrievers are one of the 5 types of hunting dogs.
+Read on to really understand how a hunting dog ended up being such a popular subject of cuddle and companionship for humans and other pets in countless modern homes.

 RECOMMENDED: 35 Greatest Golden Mixes